michaelCaleyWhaley/programmers-handbook/roadmap/fullstack/docker/readme.md

 ## Architecture

 Building images sometimes requires different architecture i.e. amd64 (x86__x64) or arm64.
+For example Azure container apps only allows amd64 at present.

 To build an image for a different architecture pass the `platform` flag with arguement `linux/amd64` (or whatever platform you're targetting). i.e. `--platform=linux/amd64`.